Sentiment Analysis Report

 Filipino workers see WFH not as a perk but as compensation for a broken urban infrastructure — and losing it feels like punishment for systemic failures they didn't create.

 The CREATE MORE Act's codification of 50% WFH for registered IT-BPM firms represents a partial resolution, but the deeper trust question remains unresolved.
-Employers continue to deploy surveillance tools that workers experience as dehumanizing, while workers pursue "diskarte" strategies that confirm employer suspicions.

 The abuse narratives are real but isolated; the structural incentives for WFH are overwhelming.
 What Filipino social media reveals most clearly is that the WFH debate is, at bottom, a proxy war over who bears the cost of the Philippines' infrastructure deficit — and workers are losing.